jnozzi/cocoadev.com/markdown/DarwinDocumentation.md

 There are some kernel functions which could be useful in normal Cocoa applications.
 But the API seems to be completely undocumented? not even the headers in /usr/include/mach/ carries any interesting comments, and using Google to search for some of the functions turns up < 5 hits...

-Is the Darwin API undocumented? is there perhaps some documentation for the Mach or BSD General/APIs which can be used instead?
+Is the Darwin API undocumented? is there perhaps some documentation for the Mach or BSD APIs which can be used instead?

 ----